circulosmeos/gztool/README.md

   * Go package [gzran](https://github.com/coreos/gzran).
 It seems to create the index only in memory, after decompressing the whole gzip file.
   * [jzran](https://code.google.com/archive/p/jzran/).
 It's a Java library based on the zran.c sample from zlib.

+* [`gzindex.c`](https://stackoverflow.com/questions/54584752/zlib-inflatemark-what-application-uses-this-function/54602723#54602723).
+Code written also by Mark Adler: *Build an index for a gzip file and then test it*. *This code demonstrates the use of new capabilities in zlib 1.2.3.4 or later to create and use a random access index.
+It is called with the name of a gzip file on the command line.
+That file is then indexed and the index is tested by accessing the blocks in reverse order.*

 * [*bgzip*](https://github.com/samtools/htslib/blob/develop/bgzip.c) command, available in linux with package *tabix* (used for chromosome handling).
 This discussion about the implementation is very interesting: [random-access-to-zlib-compressed-files](https://lh3.github.io/2014/07/05/random-access-to-zlib-compressed-files).
 I've developed also a [`bgztail` command tool](https://github.com/circulosmeos/bgztail) to tail bgzipped files, even as they grow.

 * [*dictzip*](http://manpages.ubuntu.com/manpages/bionic/man1/dictzip.1.html) command, is a format compatible with gzip that stores an index in the header of the file.
 Uncompressed size is limited to 4 GiB - see also `idzip` below.
 The dictionary header cannot be expanded if more gzip data is added, and it cannot be added to an existent gzip file - both issues are successfully managed by `gztool`.